 Even the most thoroughly prepared claim for benefits may not yield the desired result for a Veteran’s initial claim.
 When initial claims are denied, given a lower-than-expected rating, or applied to an incorrect effective date, you can appeal the decision.

 You can appeal in a number of different ways depending on how the decision was reached.
 Berry Law helps Veterans cut through the red tape and file high quality appeals that have been a crucial part of helping Veterans get the compensation they sacrificed for, including back pay.
-Berry Law Firm has helped its clients recover over $100 Million in backpay over decades of client service.
+Berry Law has helped its clients recover over $100 Million in backpay over decades of client service.

 We have attorneys and advocates in various locations throughout the US, but the location of your attorney does not actually impact the process because all claims are Federally adjudicated.
 We have helped clients in Rhode Island, and every other state in America, along with Veterans in US territories and foreign countries.

 Some appeals processes can last years, but as long as you have preserved your effective date by keeping appeals open, you are entitled to receive back pay for every month that elapsed during the process.

 Most appeals begin with filing a Notice of Disagreement (NOD) with your VA Regional Office.
 This form notifies the VA that you disagree with the decision that has been made.
 An NOD can simply state “I disagree”, or can include substantial amounts of supporting evidence.
 The Regional Offices in Rhode Island is located at: 380 Westminster St. Providence, RI 02903.

 The Regional Office responds to NODs with a Statement of Case (SOC), which outlines of the case and is sent to the Board of Veterans’ Appeals (BVA).
 The BVA will conduct their own review to reach a decision.
 If you feel that the BVA has made an incorrect ruling, the next step is to appeal to the CAVC.